bingoohuang/longlived-grpc/README.md

 https://github.com/omri86/longlived-grpc

-This repository holds a minimalistic example of a gRPC long lived streaming application.
+This repository holds a minimalistic example of a gRPC long-lived streaming application.

 ## Resources

 1. [gRPC客户端的那些事儿](https://tonybai.com/2021/09/17/those-things-about-grpc-client/)
 2. [blog grpc-long-lived-streaming](https://dev.bitolog.com/grpc-long-lived-streaming/)
 3. [gRPC is easy to misconfigure](https://www.evanjones.ca/grpc-is-tricky.html)
     - Client keepalive is dangerous: do not use it
     - Servers cannot return errors larger than 7 kiB

 gRPC支持四种通信模式